advisantgroup/InstantMerchant/source/index.html.md

 ]
 ```

-This endpoint allows you to retrieve your saved card.
+This endpoint allows you to retrieve details about a specific card stored on the customer.

 ### HTTP Request